 \section{Quantum Fisher information matrix}

-We here compare our definition~\eqref{def_Quantum_corr} for the quantum correlation $\QC_\rho(O_A,O_B)$ to the quantum Fisher information matrix.
-First, we note that the quantum Fisher information can be defined in the form of the convex roof of the variance.
+Here, the definition~\eqref{def_Quantum_corr} for the quantum correlation $\QC_\rho(O_A,O_B)$ proposed is compared with the quantum Fisher information matrix.
+First, it should be noted that the quantum Fisher information can be defined in the form of the convex roof of the variance.
 If $\rho$ is a pure state, the quantum Fisher information $\mathcal{F}_{\rho}(K)$ simply reduces to the variance of $K$:

 where $\rho=\ket{\psi} \bra{\psi}$.
-For general state $\rho$, the quantum Fisher information is known to be equal to the convex roof of the variance~\cite{toth2013extremal,yu2013quantum}:
+For the general state $\rho$, the quantum Fisher information is known to be equal to the convex roof of the variance~\cite{toth2013extremal,yu2013quantum}: